yym68686/ChatGPT-Telegram-Bot/README.md

 - How do the settings of GROUP_LIST, ADMIN_LIST, and whitelist affect the behavior of the bot?

 If whitelist is not set, everyone can use the bot.
 If whitelist is set, only users in the whitelist can use the bot.
 If GROUP_LIST is set, only groups in the GROUP_LIST can use the bot.
 If both whitelist and GROUP_LIST are set, everyone in the group can use the bot, but only users in the whitelist can privately chat with the bot.
 If ADMIN_LIST is set, only users in the ADMIN_LIST can use the /info command to change the bot's settings.
 If ADMIN_LIST is not set, everyone can use the /info command to change the bot's configuration.
+GROUP_LIST can also contain channels, channel IDs start with a minus sign followed by a string of numbers.

 - How should I set the API_URL?